 This might not seem like too big of a difference.
 However, it actually is on a few levels.
 First, the roasting process creates a small amount of ash.
 The ash tends to be more alkaline (higher) in pH- like lye but not to a caustic point.
 This higher pH can help to clarify the scalp and remove anything that may be clogging the pores.

 Alkaline substances also open the cuticles, allowing the oil to get in and do its work.
 This is great for times when your hair might not be as thick as you’d like it to be.

 Though the types of castor oil could be used interchangeably in a pinch, the two really do have specific indications based upon the processing method.
-Mostly people, including myself, use clear castor oil for Edgar Cayce-inspired medicinal packs and JBCO for hair treatments (how to do a castor oil hair treatment is at the end of this article).
+Mostly people, including myself, use clear castor oil for Edgar Cayce-inspired medicinal packs and JBCO for hair treatments.

 There are three different ways to produce castor oil and they are listed below.
 This should help to clarify the differences between the JBCO and clear castor oil.

 Three ways to extract the oil:

 1) Cold pressed